tidoe/hanzi.js/README.md

 ## Tag attributes

-### comp

-This attribute is for testing.
-You can pass the original character which will then be drawn under the produced character in orange.

-For example, `<hanzi comp="嗎">⿰口馬</hanzi>` can be used to compare the character produced by ⿰口馬 with the original character 嗎.

 ### colors

 Single components can be coloured by passing the component's index (counted from 0) and a colour name.
 This is useful for, e.g., marking the phonetic and semantic components.
 Index and colour name must be separated by a colon and index-colour pairs must be separated by commas.